 See Dr. Stephen Porges so called Polyvagal Theory.
 Our nervous system’s response to stress or danger works along a three part hierarchical system: ventral vagus activation (relaxation and social engagement), sympathetic activation (fight-or-flight) and dorsal vagus activation (immobilisation or freeze).”

-- Several types of breathing techniques (Join Tone your Dorsal Vagus Masterclass)
+- Several types of breathing techniques (Join Tone your Ventral Vagus Masterclass)

-- exercises training the vocal cords or glottis (Tone your Dorsal Vagus Masterclass, or POPin classes)
+- exercises training the vocal cords or glottis (Tone your Ventral Vagus Masterclass, or POPin classes)

 - Low intensity exercise (check out our POPin classes!)